This post contains affiliate links. We may earn a commission if you buy through these links.

 Starring: James Franco

 Most survival flicks are based on fictional events in dramatic worlds and inhospitable landscapes.
-But there are those that recall the unimaginable trials and peril of those facing real-life insurmountable odds, like 127 Hours, which chronicles the most significant, life-altering episode in canyoneer Aron Ralston’s life.
+But some depict the unimaginable trials and peril of those facing real-life insurmountable odds, like 127 Hours, which chronicles the most significant, life-altering episode in canyoneer Aron Ralston’s life.

 Ralston slips and falls while climbing the isolated canyon, leaving his right arm stuck and immobilized between a boulder and the crevice wall.
 With only the gear on his back and one free hand, the film depicts his next five heart-rending days as he hopes for his rescue and reflects on his life, family, and friends.